TRIPURA RAHASYA

 as the magnificent mirror to reflect the phenomena

 arising in itself.
-Prove, if you can, that everything is not
+Prove, if you can, that everything is

 contained in it.
 Whatever you admit as known to you,